-There will be some community initiatives which will require larger amounts of funding and to support this, the Community Action Fund (CAF) is in place.
-Local District Councillors are responsible for receiving, considering and proposing applications for funding from the fund of between £1,000 and £15,000.
+There will be many community initiatives which will require larger amounts of funding.
+The Community Action Fund (CAF) is provided to support and fund these initiatives.

 Applications will be considered by a CAF Panel; who will meet up to two times per year to consider requests for CAF applications, but may allocate the full budget at the first.

 Please contact your local district councillor, who will make an application for funding on your behalf.

 If you would like help about identifying community groups or advice on supporting groups please contact the Communities team.

 For information about what can be funded please look at the ground rules.